-"I started taking the supplements and within a month I could see the difference and after three months it was just like it was before my pregnancy.
-I was stunned at the difference and I could feel my self-confidence surging as I prepared to go back to work."
+"I started taking the supplements and within a month I could see the difference.
+After three months it was just like it was before my pregnancy.
+I was stunned at the difference.
+I could feel my self-confidence surging as I prepared to go back to work."

 All seemed fine, too, after Jonah's birth in October last year - until she stopped breast feeding.

 "As soon as I stopped breast feeding my hair began to fall out.
-At first it was quite slow and then great clumps were coming out in my brush after my shower in the morning."
+At first it was quite slow.
+Then great clumps were coming out in my brush after my shower in the morning."

 "There was a hormonal change in my body after I stopped and this affected my hair."

 "It wasn't just hair loss - my hair became thinner and lank.
 It lost all of its natural sparkle."